AD SPACE HERE

 Queensland forester Dick Pegg was awarded an Outstanding Contribution Award by the Chinese Society of Forestry in 2012 for his work on the successful Dongmen eucalypt forest project in southern China.

-The award, presented at the National Eucalyptus Forum at Guangxi, recognised outstanding achievements in the field of eucalypt research, contributions to the China-Australia Technical Cooperation Eucalypt Afforestation Project at Dongmen forest farm and the assistance given in the eucalypt development of Guangxi province.
+The award, presented at the National Eucalyptus Forum in Guangxi, recognised outstanding achievements in eucalypt research, contributions to the China-Australia Technical Cooperation Eucalypt Afforestation Project at Dongmen forest farm, and assistance given in the eucalypt development of Guangxi province.

-The event was attended by eight former Queensland government foresters, including six who worked on the Dongmen project from 1982 to 1989.
+Eight former Queensland government foresters, including six who worked on the Dongmen project from 1982 to 1989, attended the event.

 The Dongmen forest farm has been operating for more than 50 years and has been a centre of eucalypt tree improvement in China for more than 35 years.